10 Ways to Motivate Employees with One on One Meetings

-Your designation or qualification will not earn you the trust of your direct reports.
+Designation or qualification will not earn manager the trust of his direct reports.
 Nor will your professional achievements help in motivating them.

 Your willingness to help them become the best version of themselves will encourage them to be motivated at work.